veaba/tensorflow-docs/docs/tf.compat/v1/train/linear_cosine_decay.md

 )
 ```
 See [Bello et al., ICML2017] Neural Optimizer Search with RL. https://arxiv.org/abs/1709.07417
-For the idea of warm starts here controlled by num_periods, see [Loshchilov & Hutter, ICLR2016] SGDR: Stochastic Gradient Descent with Warm Restarts. https://arxiv.org/abs/1608.03983
+For the idea of warm starts here controlled by `num_periods`, see [Loshchilov & Hutter, ICLR2016] SGDR: Stochastic Gradient Descent with Warm Restarts. https://arxiv.org/abs/1608.03983
 Note that linear cosine decay is more aggressive than cosine decay and larger initial learning rates can typically be used.
 When training a model, it is often recommended to lower the learning rate as the training progresses.
 This function applies a linear cosine decay function to a provided initial learning rate.
-It requires a global_step value to compute the decayed learning rate.
+It requires a `global_step` value to compute the decayed learning rate.
 You can just pass a TensorFlow variable that you increment at each training step.
 The function returns the decayed learning rate.
 It is computed as:

 ```